romankierzkowski/langner/README.md

 ...
 ```

-Langner parser is avilable as a `build()` function in `langner` module.
+Langner parser is available as a `build()` function in `langner` module.
 It takes code in a string.
-The **white space characters are ommited** when the input is parsed.
+The **white space characters are omitted** when the input is parsed.
 Any formatting should be accepted.
 The functions returns the langner.ast.Strategy object.
 The Strategy extends `threading.Thread` class.
-It can be run by executing `start()` method, but in most of the examples we prefare just to execute `run()` method in the main thread.
-The program blocks until its  interrupted (CTRL+C).
+It can be run by executing `start()` method, but in most of the examples we prefer just to execute `run()` method in the main thread.
+The program blocks until it is interrupted (CTRL+C).
 If there is no change in the code, the following examples will present only the `input` variable.

 The Langner code is **list of rules separated with semicolons**.
 Each rule has two sections - **conditions and actions**.
 The rule has the following syntax:
 ```
 (cond1, cond2, ..., condN) -> (action1, action2, ..., actionN);
 ```

-The Langer **strategy is evaluted in an infinite loop**.
-If the condtions are true, the actions are executed.
-In the given example the condition is always true and the action executes embaded function `print()` that prints to the standard output.
+The Langer **strategy is evaluated in an infinite loop**.
+If the conditions are true, the actions are executed.
+In the given example the condition is always true and the action executes embedded function `print()` that prints to the standard output.
 The strategy will greet the world for the infinity.

 ### Global Object Space ###